JUMP TO:

 Wrap-Up:

 From a features standpoint, the newer Crossover is definitely a big feature bump, getting all those Instinct 3 features, including a huge slate of very minor tweaks (but often important to various people).
 And then for those who wanted an AMOLED display, it arrives with that as well.
 Of course, not everyone who wants analog watch hands wants an AMOLED display.
 There’s certainly some appeal to keeping it a bit more low-key.
-Though I think the Crossover AMOLED actually manages to do that, with it’s slightly tweaked display parameters, in order to keep things more toned down.
+Though I think the Crossover AMOLED actually manages to do that, with its slightly tweaked display parameters, in order to keep things more toned down.

 The big elephant in the room is simply pricing.
 This is an astonishing price increase, especially for something that didn’t seem to handle higher prices well earlier.
 Within just a few months of Garmin launching the previous Crossover at $449/$549, they had to permanently reduce the price to $399.
 And then following that, it was constantly on sale, even down into the $200’s.
 Those constant reductions in price remained true till recently.
 I’m not sure why Garmin thinks adding an extra $250 to the base/retail price is going to solve things.
 Let alone another $100 on top of that for the Tactical version.

 Ultimately, as I said in my video, we’re on the Great Garmin Pricing Experiment of 2025.
-While tariffs can be blamed for some of this, it can no longer be blamed for all of it.
+While tariffs can be blamed for some of this, they can no longer be blamed for all of it.
 Whether or not consumers buy into it remains to be seen.
 I don’t think Garmin knows that answer either.

-Still, with the Instinct Crossover series, there’s simply no competitor in the market that offers what Garmin has here in terms of the analog watch hands and rest of the watch features.
+Still, with the Instinct Crossover series, there’s simply no competitor in the market that offers what Garmin has here in terms of the analog watch hands and the rest of the watch features.
 Nobody exists like that.
 And Garmin’s execution is super well done here, I can’t complain about that.
 Thus, Garmin can kinda charge whatever they want.
 It’s up to consumers to decide if that works or not.

 With that – thanks for reading!